jarrodv/C-Final/README.md

 Project outline was given in the Programming 2 Formative Assessment 2 pdf file

-Visual Studio project file located in C-Final/CTUCare/CTUCare.sln
+App has not been published, you can view the Visual Studio project file in C-Final/CTUCare/CTUCare.sln

-View the database in the Database folder

-Manuals available in default directory
+Manuals available in default directory, refer to technical manual for full overview of project